Samuel-Ovalle/Portfolio/docs/assets/task.md

 * current task

 * task complete
-- adjust img links size
+- adjust text in carts when the experience is 1 year
-- adjust cv button color text
+- fix bug to translate all text in portfolio, and bug in color tex in cv button